Alessandro Manzoni: Politics and economics

-Manzoni favored the Italian unification and on February 1860 he was made a senator by the King of Italy Victor Emmanuel II.
+Manzoni favored the Italian unification and on February 1860 was made a senator by the King of Italy Victor Emmanuel II.
 Before and after his embracing an austere Catholicism upon marrying Henriette Blondel, Manzoni's politics can be broadly described as progressive liberal.
 Since his French trip, Manzoni's liberalism included a profound understanding of economics.
-He was well acquainted with authors such as Jean-Baptiste Say and Adam Smith and left numerous notes on the economic treatises and essays he was reading.
+He was well acquainted with authors such as Jean-Baptiste Say and Adam Smith, and left numerous notes on the economic treatises and essays he was reading.
 His understanding of economics came to surface in his grand historical novel The Betrothed, particularly in Chapter 12, where he deals with the famine in Lombardy.
-Economist and President of the Italian Republic Luigi Einaudi praised the chapter and the whole of The Betrothed as "one of the best treatises on political economy ever written".
+Economist and future Italian President Luigi Einaudi praised the chapter and the whole of The Betrothed as "one of the best treatises on political economy ever written".
 Economic historian Deirdre N. McCloskey likewise described it as "a lecture in Economics 101".